How we think our brain works isn’t always how it does.

-“Those who never make mistakes are perceived as less likable than those who make the occasional faux pas.
-By making mistakes it makes us more human and allows people to not feel threatened by you.
+“Those who never make mistakes are perceived as less likeable than those who make the occasional faux pas.
+Making mistakes makes us more human and allows people to not feel threatened by us.
 Perfection creates distance.”

 A theory that was tested involved a group of people listening to another taking a quiz.
-Half of those taking the quiz were asked to spill their coffee at some point during the experiment.
+Half of those taking the quiz was asked to spill their coffee at some point during the experiment.
 The participants that we listening to the event we asked to rate the quizzers on likability.
-Those who had spilled their coffee came higher than those who didn’t.
+Those who had spilt their coffee came higher than those who didn’t.

 Lessen anxiety.
 The more we practice meditation the less anxiety we have because we are loosening the connections of particular neural pathways.
 It has been proven that anxiety and agitation levels decrease with just twenty minutes of meditation.

 Increase creativity.
-Researchers at Leiden University, Netherlands, studied focused attention and open-monitoring meditation to see if there were any improvement in creativity levels afterward.
+Researchers at Leiden University, Netherlands, studied focused attention and open-monitoring meditation to see if there were any improvements in creativity levels afterwards.
 Those who did open-monitoring meditation were found to be more creative and better at thinking up new ideas than the other group.

 Increased memory.
 Those who practice mindful meditation are more likely to have rapid memory recall because they can easily filter out distractions and increase self-productivity.

-Meditation has also been linked to increasing compassion, decreasing stress, improving memory skills and even increasing the amount of gray matter in the brain.
+Meditation has also been linked to increasing compassion, decreasing stress, improving memory skills and even increasing the amount of grey matter in the brain.

 - Exercise can boost willpower and reorganize the brain